sickboydroid/90-days-DSA-Challange/terminal/linux.md

   - 5: (4+1) read and execute
   - 6: (4+2) read and write
   - 7: (4+2+1) read, write and execute

+## stat command

+- `stat` command will give you lot of info about file status
+- `stat --printf '...'` you can provide a string for controlling what you want to see

+### File Mode: Type and Permission

+- File mode is stored in `st_mode`.
+It is an integer that contains file type (directory, socket, regular file, symbolic link, FIFO, so on) and access permissions (discussed above)
+- Two ways to access file type information from `st_mode`:
+  - Mask out the rest of things (permission part) and compare file type code alone. `S_IFMT` (FILE TYPE MASK) is a bit mask to mask out file type from `st_mode`
+  - Use predicate macro like `S_ISDIR(mode)`, `S_ISFILE(mode)`, etc.

 ## Patch and Diff